 - From one entry point, the injector could reach multiple facial areas

 The following are some of the advantages of utilizing a blunt-tipped cannula for lip enhancement:

 Fewer injections with sharp needles around the lips: Many injections with sharp needles may be unpleasant and sore.
 Many individuals perceive needle injections as unpleasant, whereas those injected with a cannula report feeling “pressure.”

-Accuracy: An injector can inject filler more accurately using a blunt-tipped cannula, giving the patients the desired results.
+Accuracy: An injector can inject filler accurately using a blunt-tipped cannula, giving the patients the desired results.
 A blunt-tipped cannula cannot enter an artery, making it a safer method.
 This ensures that any augmentation therapies will be considerably safer.
-Greater Flexibility: A big location may be treated or filled with only one injection, providing the doctor with a lot more options.
+Greater Flexibility: A big location may be treated or filled with only one injection, providing the doctor with more options.
 Sharp needles may pierce veins and arteries under the skin, but a blunt cannula will push them away, reducing the chance of bleeding and bruising.
-Sharp needles are known to produce bruising and swelling, which may be difficult to prevent.
+Sharp needles produce bruising and swelling, which may be difficult to prevent.
 Swelling and bruising are less likely using the blunt-tipped cannula method, which requires less downtime.